-The basic departure from the old law in the new Code is that a company which has gone insolvent cannot start the Liquidation process at the primary stage until and unless it has gone through the process of Corporate Insolvency Resolution Process (CIRP).
-Under the said resolution process options for revival of the company are looked into and if the said resolution process fails then only the company goes into liquidation.
+The basic departure from the old law in the new Code is that a company which has become insolvent cannot start the Liquidation process at the primary stage until and unless it has gone through the process of Corporate Insolvency Resolution Process (CIRP).
+Under the said resolution process options for revival of the company are looked into and if the said resolution process fails, only then the company goes into liquidation.

-This chapter covers basics of corporate insolvency resolution process under the Code.
-Persons who can initiate the process, application process, persons entitled to make application and time-limit for completing CIRP, etc.
+This chapter covers basics of corporate insolvency resolution process under the Code, particularly, persons who can initiate the process, application process, persons entitled to make application and time-limit for completing CIRP, etc.

 Part II of the Insolvency and Bankruptcy Code, 2016 deals with the insolvency resolution and liquidation for corporate persons.
-Section 4 of the Insolvency and Bankruptcy Code, 2016 provides that Part II of the Code shall apply to matters relating to the insolvency and liquidation of corporate debtors where the minimum amount of the default is one lakh rupees.
-The proviso to section 4 empowers the Central Government to specify, by notification, the minimum amount of default of higher value but it shall not be more than one crore rupees.
+Section 4 of the Insolvency and Bankruptcy Code, 2016 provides that Part II of the Code shall apply to matters relating to the insolvency and liquidation of corporate debtors where the minimum amount of the default is one crore rupees.
+The default amount has been increased from INR 1,00,000 to INR 1,00,000 vide MCA notification dated 24th March, 2020.